jbirddog/blue/v5/README.md

 It is important to realize that using Blue is agreeing to step into a world of brutal simplicity and minimalism.
 There are zero guardrails.
 You will not get an error message let alone a helpful one.
 Segfaults will happen and debugging often means taking a walk to think about what you've done wrong.
-To do anything non trivial, hand jitting some machine code will be required.
+Hand jitting some machine code will be required to do anything non trivial.
 You will be responsible for, and will understand the role of every byte that lands in the output.
-You will start with virtual nothing and craft exactly what you need, brick by brick.
+You will start with virtually nothing and craft exactly what you need, brick by brick.

 ## Building